Media preservation

-Preservation of documents, pictures, recordings, digital content, etc., is a major aspect of archival science.
+Preservation of documents, pictures, recordings, video games, etc. digital content, is a major aspect of archival science.
 It is also an important consideration for people who are creating time capsules, family history, historical documents, scrapbooks and family trees.
 Common storage media are not permanent, and there are few reliable methods of preserving documents and pictures for the future.

 Paper/prints (photos)

 Color negatives and ordinary color prints may fade away to nothing in a relatively short period if not stored and handled properly.
 This happens even if the negatives and prints are kept in the dark, because ambient light is not the determining factor, but heat and humidity are.
 The color degradation is the result of the dyes used in the color processes.
-Because color processing results in a less stable image than traditional black-and-white processing, black-and-white pictures from the 1920s are more likely to survive long-term than color films and photographs from after the middle 20th century.
+Because color processing results in a less stable image than traditional black-and-white processing, black-and-white pictures from the 1920s are more likely to survive long-term than color films and photographs from after the middle of the 20th century.

 Black-and-white photographic films using silver halide emulsions are the only film types that have proven to last for archival storage.
-The determining factors for longevity include the film base type, proper processing (develop, stop, fix and wash) and proper storage.
+The determining factors for longevity include the film base type, proper processing (develop, stop, fix, and wash), and proper storage.
 Early films used a Cellulose nitrate base which was prone to decomposition and highly flammable.
 Nitrate film was replaced with acetate-base films.
-These Cellulose acetate films were later discovered to outgass acids (also referred to as vinegar syndrome).
-Acetate films were replaced in the early 1980s by polyester film base materials which have been determined to be more stable than film stocks with a nitrate or acetate base.
+These Cellulose acetate films were later discovered to outgas acids (also referred to as "vinegar syndrome").
+Acetate films were replaced in the early 1980s by polyester film base materials, which have been determined to be more stable than film stocks with a nitrate or acetate base.

-Color prints made on most inkjet printers look very good at first but they have a very short lifespan, measured in months rather than in years.
+Color prints made on most inkjet printers have a very short lifespan, measured in months rather than in years.
 Even prints from commercial photo labs will start to fade in a matter of years if not processed properly and stored in cool, dry environments.